zydou/arti/doc/dev/rpc-book/src/rpc-connect-spec.md

 The address used in this file is the one to which the client should connect, and which the client should use in its "cookie" authentication.

+`inet-auto:` has an inherent error handling limitation: because a local port number may be reused after the server terminates, the `address` might reasonably refer to a completely other process speaking a different protocol, or even, theoretically, a second RPC server (if there is more than one) (for example, if the intended RPC server is not running or is still starting up).
+Such a situation should not cause an abort, but merely a decline.

+Therefore when connecting to an `inet-auto:` socket, all errors resulting from peer behaviour (or failure to connect) between starting to attempt to connect to the socket, and the completion of successful authentication, must be treated as *declined*, not aborted.

+Additionally, when connecting to an `inet-auto:` socket, the client should impose a short timeout (5 seconds, say) in case the port has been reused by a service which expects the client to speak first.
+(Again, a timeout must be treated as *declined*.)

 #### Authentication type "none"